rjdeliveryomaha/courierinvoice/extras/includes/README.md

 Default ` false `.

 It is not recommended that this value be set to ` true ` however, it may be necessary in situations where a users IP address is frequently changed due to network instability or service provider issues.

+Making this setting ` true ` will instead test for a POST variable named 'formKey' and compare it to a SESSION variable of the same name.
+While effective this method is less than desirable because of the timing involved.
+If requests are made in rapid succession errors will result as the value isn't updated until a call is completed.
+The default test allows a 10 second window when calls can access the same session.

 ### enableLogging